ChrisChln/Gallery/README.md

 2. Edit it with tools like crop, rotate, or apply filters.
 3. Review and manage your image history or revert changes as needed.

-## Contributing

-Pull requests are welcome.
-If you'd like to suggest features or report bugs, please open an issue or submit a PR.

 ---

 ## Deploying to AWS EC2